tesults/cypress-documentation/content/guides/tooling/typescript-support.md

 ### Clashing types with Jest

-If you are using both Jest and Cypress in the same project, the TypeScript types registered globally by the two test runners can clash.
+If you are using both Jest and Cypress in the same project, the TypeScript types registered globally by the two test-runners can clash.
 For example, both Jest and Cypress provide the clashing types for the `describe` and `it` functions.
 Both Jest and Expect (bundled inside Cypress) provide the clashing types for the `expect` assertion, etc. There are two solutions to disentangle the types: